oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   17. Under Compliance Summary panel at the bottom, explore various tabs to get an understanding of Frameworks, Standards and Targets level compliance.
 For any given standard, if there are Non-Compliant Targets, Critical, Warning or Minor Warnings, click on the violation number to see more details of the violation.

-    Click on  **Non-Compliant Targets** column number to see Compliance score,
+    Click on the number under Non-Compliant Targets column to see details of the host that is non-compliant,

     ![](images/HIPAA_Dashboard_Results_Image_17.png " ")